glearner/Game/README.md

 npm start

-go to the link https://gamesimple.herokuapp.com/ for directly play :}
+go to the link https://gamesimple.herokuapp.com/ for direct play :}